mb-wali/training/02-invenio-tour/README.md

 ## Step 5: Search and Record UI

-Of the REST API is not the only way to display information on records.
-If you navigate to the frontpage and click the search button you will go the records search page:
+The REST API is not the only way to display information on records.
+If you navigate to the front page and click the search button you will go the records search page:

 ![](./images/frontpage-search.png)